Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 ```
 And upon running with valgrind we found that there are also some out of bounds reads in the lines above the free.

-So we reached out to the NanoMQ developers(on Github because NanoMQ has no security contact) and they were very quick to
+So we reached out to the NanoMQ developers(via Github issue because NanoMQ has no security contact or Security.md) and they were very quick to
 fix the bug.
 Here is the fix:
 ```c
 if ((rv = read_uint16(&buf, packet_id)) != MQTT_SUCCESS) {